mohammadali66/aurora/projects/select2-aurora/README.md

 ## Using select2-aurora in a form

-You can use _select2-aurora_ in a form.
-Here we have an example
+Following is an example of using _select2-aurora_ in a form.

 ```typescript
 import { FormControl, FormGroup, FormBuilder } from '@angular/forms';